WWE Rumors: If The Undertaker Returns At ‘WrestleMania’ 34 Who Should He Face? [Poll]

 John Cena

 John Cena vs. The Undertaker is a match that would certainly excite the WWE universe.
-As reported by the Star, Cena is currently on hiatus but will return to appear at the Survivor Series on November 19.
+As reported by the Star, Cena is currently on hiatus but will return to appear at Survivor Series on November 19.
 Cena and The Undertaker have faced each other five times.
 They have two wins each, with one “no result.”
 Fans would love to see that tie split, and WrestleMania would be the perfect platform for that to happen.
 What do you think?

 Brock Lesnar